QKV attention#

-Supplementary material to the questions and answers in What exactly are keys, queries, and values in attention mechanisms? - CV.
-Indirectly, commentary on Attention is All You Need (AIAYN).
+Supplementary material to the questions and answers in What exactly are keys, queries, and values in attention mechanisms? - Cross Validated.
+Indirectly, commentary on Attention is All You Need (Vaswani2017).

 The QKV attention mechanism is particularly interesting because it’s used in Perceivers.
 That is, QKV lets you easily connect two different modalities (i.e. text and image) because e.g. QK can both be text and V can be an image (image search in web browsers).